NeLLi-team/gvclass/README.md

                                                   `;1hQQKv:`              `
 ```

-# GVClass
+# gvclass
 _version 0.9.4 March 7, 2023_

-Giant viruses are abundant and diverse and frequently found in environmental microbiomes.
-GVClass assigns taxonomy to putative giant virus contigs or metagenome assembled genomes ([GVMAGs](https://doi.org/10.1038/s41586-020-1957-x)).
+Giant viruses are abundant and diverse and frequently found in environmental microbiomes. gvclass assigns taxonomy to putative giant virus contigs or metagenome assembled genomes ([GVMAGs](https://doi.org/10.1038/s41586-020-1957-x)).
 It uses a conservative approach based on the consensus of single protein trees built from up to 9 giant virus orthologous groups ([GVOGs](https://doi.org/10.1371/journal.pbio.3001430)).
-These 9 GVOGs are often conserved across different lineages in the viral phylum Nucleocytoviricota.
+These 9 GVOGs are conserved across different lineages in the viral phylum Nucleocytoviricota.

-## Running GVClass
+## Running gvclass

 ### Requirements
 * Conda environment wih snakemake